HypeCheck

 Red Flags to Watch For

-• One clinical trial found a decrease in free testosterone levels with maca use, contradicting common marketing claims about hormone boosting
+• One clinical trial reported a decrease in free testosterone levels with maca use — opposite of common marketing claims

-• Over 1000 registered supplement products contain maca, but the clinical evidence base remains thin and inconsistent
+• Over 1,000 supplement products contain maca, but the clinical evidence base is thin and often contradictory

 Products Containing Maca